liammclennan/withouttheloop/contents/articles/2014-09-20-Prometheus/index.md

 	    }
 	}

-Now if my server and client side model definitions are fall out of sync it will be a glorious compilation error.
+Now if my server and client side model definitions fall out of sync it will be a glorious compilation error.